-Our MFA in Creative Writing is a three-year residential program with courses in the craft of fiction, poetry, creative nonfiction and dramatic writing.
+Our MFA in Creative Writing is a three-year residential program with courses in the craft of poetry, fiction, and creative nonfiction.
 Students enroll in both multi-genre and genre-specific workshops, as well as forms and special topics courses.
 Additionally, MFA students undertake an in-depth study of literature.

 Master of Arts

 Our MA in English is a two-year program featuring coursework in American, British, and World Literatures.
 In their first year, students design a plan of study and form a thesis committee.
 In the first semester of their second year, they complete a reading examination over a defined list of literary, critical, and theoretical texts; following that, they complete and defend their theses.

 Just as our department hosts faculty with a broad range of expertise, we encourage our MA students to explore diverse studies.
 In recent years, MA students have written theses in literary theory, composition pedagogy, and English as a Second Language studies.
 Our students have full access to the Rasmuson Library, which houses numerous British and American texts, as well as the extensive Alaska and Polar Region Collections and Archives.